nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

       \FloatBarrier

-5) Select :term:`Logical Files` as the :term:`Data Source`
+5) Select Logical Files as the Data Source
 ------------------------------------------
-   Select ":term:`Logical Files`" as the type of data source for importing the screenshots.
+   Select "Logical Files" as the type of data source for importing the screenshots.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/screenshot_vm_0011.jpg
-      :alt: Select :term:`Logical Files` as the data source
+      :alt: Select Logical Files as the data source
       :align: center
       :width: 500

-      Select :term:`Logical Files` as the data source
+      Select Logical Files as the data source

    .. raw:: latex

       \FloatBarrier

-6) Click the Button "Add" to Add a New Logical :term:`Data Source` Folder
+6) Click the Button "Add" to Add a New Logical Data Source Folder
 ----------------------------------------------------------------
    Click the "Add" button to create a new folder for the logical data source where the screenshots are stored.